gigili/PHP-routing/CONTRIBUTING.md

 ## What should I know before I get started?

-In order to be able to build the app you will need to rename the secrets_sample.txt file into secrets.xml.
+In order to run the code localy you will need to either setup a composer and a virtual host on your own machine or use a docker to assist you with that.

 ## How Can I Contribute?